-- 1. Decide the method. (see page 46)
+- 1. Decide the method.

-- 2. Verify naming standards compliance. (see page 55)
+- 2. Verify naming standards compliance.

 - 3. Apply the naming standards.

 Decide the Method

 You can apply naming standards in the following ways:

 - Create and apply: Use this option when you are creating the naming standards for the first time. - Import from a previous version: Use this option if you have created naming standards using a previous version of erwin DM. - Bind a model template: Use this option if you want to use the naming standards that you have already created and attached to a model or a model template.